Higher Diploma in Science in Web Technologies

 1 Year, 3 semesters.
 January to May 2020, late May to August 2020 and September to December 2020

 Indicative Schedule: Tuesday, Thursday & Friday 18.00 - 22.00 and a number of Saturdays 09:00 - 18:00

 Career Bridge online classes will be delivered one day per week 17.00 start time - day to be confirmed.

 While every effort is made to schedule exams for students in the evenings or Saturdays this is not always possible and all students, Part-time and Full-time, are expected to sit end of semester examinations during the day and evening Monday to Saturday.

 The college operates a Recognition of Prior Experiential Learning (RPEL) scheme meaning applicants who do not meet the normal academic requirements may be considered based on relevant work and other experience.
 This may be assessed using a portfolio of learning, demonstration of work produced and interview.
 The Springboard Team will provide you with an RPEL form if you are required to fill one out.

-Throughout the application process please continue to check your Spam and Junk folders in your email account incase some emails from email@example.com default to here instead.
-In addition, please ensure that you have only one email address registered for Springboard.
-The email address that you login to your Springboard account with must match the email address that you have on the Springboard application form.
-Please review the ‘General Tab’ on your application form where your personal information is held to confirm this.
-If the email address on the application form is different, you will need to be update it.
+ACTION ITEM: Throughout the application process please continue to check your Spam and Junk folders in your email account as emails from email@example.com can at times default to these folders instead.
+In addition, please ensure that you have only one email address registered with Springboard.
+The email address that you login to your Springboard account with must match the email address on your Springboard application form.
+If the email address on the application form is different, you will need to update it.
 Failure to do so will only cause confusion and as a result you may end up missing vital emails from the Springboard team in regards to your application.
 We also ask you to review the postal address that you have included on your application form and ensure that is up to date.